avsd/filament-spool-holder-frame-for-ender3-v3-se/README.md

 above the gantry in the middle of it, making centre of the mass right at the center.
-It zeroes out all possible torques caused by filament weight, resultin to more consistent printing.
+It zeroes out all possible torques caused by filament weight, resulting into more consistent printing.

+* Easy to print
+* No additional screws needed
+* Reinforced by using 3D-printer's original steel spool holder
+* No support required
+* 20% or more infill is recommended

 Inspired by [Clslee Lee's](https://www.printables.com/@ClsleeLee_1097777) [model](https://www.printables.com/model/572862-ender-3-v3-se-spool-holder)